OpenVPN/openvpn/doc/man-sections/link-options.rst

   ::

      --tun-mtu 1500 --fragment 1300 --mssfix

+  If the ``max-packet-size size`` option is used in the configuration it will also act as if ``mssfix size mtu`` was specified in the configuration.

 --mtu-disc type
   Should we do Path MTU discovery on TCP/UDP channel?
 Only supported on